Percy Jackson & the Olympians: The Last Olympian

 The Last Olympian, the fifth in the series, was released on May 5, 2009.

-Percy Jackson learns that Kronos' forces are preparing to attack Olympus.
-Poseidon, Percy's father, decides that it is time for Percy to learn what exactly the Great Prophecy means.
-Seeking a way to defeat Kronos, Nico di Angelo tells Percy his plan, though Percy does not like it.
-Percy bathes in the River Styx, making his body invulnerable except one small chosen part of his body (his Achilles' heel, in his case the small of his back).
-Kronos leads a siege of New York City and puts its mortal citizens to sleep.
-Percy leads the campers, Hunters, nature spirits, and centaurs to protect Mount Olympus from Kronos and his forces.
-While they protect Olympus, the gods battle the monster Typhon as he makes his way across the country to New York.
+Percy learns that Kronos' forces are preparing to attack Olympus.
+Poseidon tells Percy the meaning of the Great Prophecy.
+Percy bathes in the River Styx, making his body invulnerable except for one chosen part (his Achilles' heel).
+Kronos seizes New York City, putting its mortal citizens to sleep.
+Percy leads a group to protect Mount Olympus.
+At Olympus, the gods battle Typhon, who's making his way to New York.
 Kronos, possessing Luke's body, forces his way into Olympus and battles Percy in Olympus' throne room.
-Typhon reaches New York but is defeated after the arrival of Poseidon's forces, led by Tyson.

-Annabeth is able to help Luke overcome Kronos, and Percy gives Annabeth's knife (which is the cursed blade mentioned in the prophecy) to Luke.
-Luke, who has also bathed in the River Styx to host Kronos, stabs himself in his armpit, his "Achilles’ heel", to destroy Kronos and save Mount Olympus, dying heroically.
-The gods reward Percy and his friends and offer him immortality.
-Percy rejects the offer but instead requests for the gods to claim all their children and to have cabins for all the gods, including the minor ones.
-Rachel Elizabeth Dare becomes Apollo's next Oracle, breaking Hades' curse on the position, and recites the next Great Prophecy.
-The book finishes with Percy and Annabeth becoming a couple, and ominous clouds looming over Rachel's next Great Prophecy.
-The story is continued in sequel series The Heroes of Olympus, The Trials of Apollo, and The Nico di Angelo Adventures.
+Typhon reaches New York but is defeated by Poseidon's forces, led by Tyson.
+Annabeth helps Luke overcome Kronos, and Percy gives Annabeth's cursed knife to Luke.
+Luke, who also bathed in the River Styx to host Kronos, dies after stabbing himself in his own "Achilles' heel," destroying Kronos and saving Mount Olympus.
+Percy rejects the gods' offer of immortality, requesting instead that the gods each claim all their children and have cabins for each god.
+Rachel becomes Apollo's next Oracle, breaking Hades' curse, and recites the next Great Prophecy.
+Percy and Annabeth become a couple, amid ominous clouds looming over Rachel.
+The story continues in The Heroes of Olympus, The Trials of Apollo, and The Nico di Angelo Adventures.